 Subject to payment of required maintenance fees, annuities, and other charges, our issued U.S. patents in our OMNI surgical system portfolio have expiration dates between 2027 and 2037, with six of our issued U.S. patents having expiration dates before 2030, 12 having expiration dates between 2031 and 2035, and the remaining one expiring in 2037, in each case exclusive of possible patent term extensions.
-Of the 11 pending U.S. patent applications in our OMNI surgical system portfolio, one was filed in 2015, four were filed in 2019, three, including one U.S. provisional patent application, were filed in 2020, and three, including one U.S. provisional patent application, were filed in 2021.
-Our pending U.S. non-provisional patent applications, if issued, have expected expiration dates between 2026 and 2040, exclusive of any possible patent term adjustments or patent term extensions.
+Of the 11 pending U.S. patent applications in our OMNI surgical system portfolio, one was filed in 2015, four were filed in 2019, three, including one U.S. provisional patent application, were filed in 2020, and three, including one U.S. provisional patent applications, if issued, have expected expiration dates between 2026 and 2040, exclusive of any possible patent term adjustments or patent term extensions.